yngvem/group-lasso/README.rst

    - Use Mixins?

-5. Classification problems (I have an experimental implementation, but it's not tested yet)
+5. Classification problems (I have an experimental implementation, but it's not validated yet)

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.